SOLID Foundation: Understanding Single Responsibility as the Bedrock of Software Design

 2. Facilitates Reusability

-- Classes with a single responsibility are inherently more reusable, as they can be easily plugged into different parts of the application without impacting unrelated functionality.
+- Classes with a single responsibility are naturally more reusable.
+You can plug them into different parts of an application without worrying about side effects on unrelated functionality.

 3. Simplifies Testing